altdeep/causalML/syllabus.md

 * Counterfactual definition of causality
 * Counterfactuals vs interventions
-* Counterfactuals and cognition
-* Introduction to the structural causal model (SCM) and their relation to potential outcomes
+* Introduction to the structural causal model (SCM)
 * Multiverse counterfactuals with SCMs
 * Keystone counterfactual identities
+* Relationship between SCMs and potential outcomes

+## Programming counterfactual reasoning into AI

+**Dates: April 2 and 9, 2020**

-* Counterfactual policy evaluation in reinforcement learning
+* Counterfactual reasoning in bandits and reinforcement learning
-* Multiverse counterfactuals with simulations and probabilistic programs
 * Reparameterizing probablistic models for multiverse counterfactuals
+* Counterfactuals and intuitive physics
+* From SCMs to programs and simulations